 - Additional requirement for the Master of Music in Music Production: Portfolio with at least three recorded examples of recent work, along with detailed explanation of their specific role in the work

-International Applicants/Students Who Have Studied outside the United States
+International Applicants/Students Who Have Studied outside the United States or Canada

 Contacting Berklee Online Admissions